freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 ## Step 3: Attach sleeves

   - Mark the middle of the should of each sleeve.
-  - Pin the sleeve to the two body parts, aligning the middle of the sleeve wioth the shoulder notch.
+  - Pin the sleeve to the two body parts, aligning the middle of the sleeve with the shoulder notch.
   - Distribute the sleeve evenly along the opening.
   - Sew the pieces together